stephencweiss/apollo-client/docs/source/data/fragments.md

 `;
 ```

-You can see the full source code to the `CommentsPage` in GitHunt [here](https://github.com/apollographql/GitHunt-React/blob/master/src/routes/CommentsPage.js).

 ## Colocating fragments

 A key advantage of GraphQL is the tree-like nature of the response data, which in many cases mirrors your rendered component hierarchy.
 This, combined with GraphQL's support for fragments, allows you to split your queries up in such a way that the various fields fetched by the queries are located right alongside the code that uses the field.

 Although this technique doesn't always make sense (for instance it's not always the case that the GraphQL schema is driven by the UI requirements), when it does, it's possible to use some patterns in Apollo client to take full advantage of it.

-In GitHunt, we show an example of this on the [`FeedPage`](https://github.com/apollographql/GitHunt-React/blob/master/src/routes/FeedPage.js), which constructs the following view hierarchy:
+In GitHunt, an example app, we constructed the following view hierarchy on the `FeedPage`:

 ```
 FeedPage